microsoft/snmalloc/README.md

 - feature `android-shared-std` can be used to set the STL library of `snmalloc` to `c++_shared` (it uses `c++_static` by default)

 ## Changelog
+### 0.2.26

+- **upstream** Building adjustment
+- option of cc crate as build feature, only c compiler needed, no cmake required
+- Addition of dynamic local TLS option

 ### 0.2.25

 - **upstream** Apple M1 support